NAACP Image Award for Outstanding Duo or Group

 This article lists the winners and nominees for the NAACP Image Award for Outstanding Duo or Group.
 The award is also often called Outstanding Duo, Group, or Collaboration.
 Currently Beyoncé holds the record for most wins in this category with eight, including her five awards as part of Destiny's Child.
+In 2022 for the 52nd NAACP Image Awards, for the time, the category was split into two separate sections for both "contemporary" and "traditional" forms.